SparkleSavvy/CleanWinInst/README.md

-# 🚀 Ultimate Windows Unattended Installation & Customization Script
+# 🚀 Ultimate Windows Unattended Installation & Customization Script `eng`

 Welcome to the ultimate, all-in-one solution for deploying a clean, bresh, and highly customized Windows installation — completely unattended.
 Forget about tedious post-installation tweaking.
 This script does it all for you, from disabling bloatware to optimizing system performance and personalizing your desktop experience.